-Guide to CI/CD and DevOps for Big Data Management
+Guide to CI/CD and DevOps for Big Data Engineering Management

 In today’s modern software development world, adoption of DevOps and CI/CD have become widespread, but their definitions are often confused and consequently they can be misused.
 In this post, I define each process and explain how Informatica Big Data Management (BDM) integrates with CI/CD and DevOps pipelines in one integrated environment.

 Continuous Integration (CI), is a software development practice in which all developers merge code changes in a central repository multiple times a day.
 Continuous Delivery (CD), adds the practice of automating the entire software release process.

 With CI, each change in code triggers an automated build-and-test sequence for the given project, providing feedback to the developer who made the change.

 CD includes infrastructure provisioning and deployment, which may be manual and consist of multiple stages.
 What’s important is that all these processes are fully automated, with each run fully logged and visible to the entire team.

 What Is DevOps?

 DevOps is a culture shift or a movement that encourages communication and collaboration to build better-quality software more quickly with more reliability.

 DevOps organizations break down the barriers between Operations and Engineering by cross-training each team in the other’s skills.
 This approach leads to higher quality collaboration and more frequent communication.